hashicorp/terraform-provider-azurerm/website/docs/d/oracledatabase_exadata_infrastructure.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name of this Exadata Infrastructure.
+* `name` - (Required) The name of this Cloud Exadata Infrastructure.

-* `resource_group_name` - (Required) The name of the Resource Group where the Exadata Infrastructure exists.
+* `resource_group_name` - (Required) The name of the Resource Group where the Cloud Exadata Infrastructure exists.

 ## Attributes Reference

 In addition to the Arguments listed above - the following Attributes are exported:

-* `id` - The ID of the Exadata Infrastructure.
+* `id` - The ID of the Cloud Exadata Infrastructure.

-* `activated_storage_count` - The requested number of additional storage servers activated for the Exadata infrastructure.
+* `activated_storage_count` - The requested number of additional storage servers activated for the Cloud Exadata Infrastructure.

-* `additional_storage_count` - The requested number of additional storage servers for the Exadata infrastructure.
+* `additional_storage_count` - The requested number of additional storage servers for the Cloud Exadata Infrastructure.

-* `available_storage_size_in_gbs` - The available storage can be allocated to the cloud Exadata infrastructure resource, in gigabytes (GB).
+* `available_storage_size_in_gbs` - The available storage can be allocated to the Cloud Exadata Infrastructure resource, in gigabytes (GB).

-* `compute_count` - The number of compute servers for the cloud Exadata infrastructure.
+* `compute_count` - The number of compute servers for the Cloud Exadata Infrastructure.

 * `cpu_count` - The total number of CPU cores allocated.